roman-ellerbrock/cpp-tutorial/tutorial-1/tutorial-1.md

 Now implement a move assignment operator and move constructor and count again.
 Note that move semantics can help to write simple, yet efficient copy constructors.

+The matrix class now obeys the rule of five.
+Remember that implementing the rule of five is only required if the class manually manages it's own memory.
+This is one of the main reasons why only a few (ideally a single) base-classes should manage memory directly.
+High-level routines can use classes like std::vector or rely on other library classes as wrappers for the pointers.

+How would the Matrix class look like if it was built based on std::vector?
+In which ways can Matrix be based on std::vector in C++?
+What are advantages and disadvantes associated with the different implementations and with using std::vector in general?